DiscountingCashFlows/readthedocs/docs/source/functions.rst

 We should always use the  ``Response()`` class to unpack the financial data.
 By using this class we make sure that:
    1. We avoid any caching issues.
-   2. All financial data values are in one currency only.
+   2. All financial data values are stored in one currency only.

 ``Response()`` class constructor:
 *********************************